AlanBaumgartner/instagram_downloader/README.md

 ## Synopsis

-This program downloads all photos and videos from a user without the official API filtering out banned usernames.
+This program downloads all photos and videos from a user without the official API.
 All files are saved into a folder of the specified username in the same directory as instagram_downloader.py

 ## Usage
 ```